At Home Syphilis Test

-Lets talk about syphilis and our at home syphilis test kit.
-Screen from the comfort of your home as easy as 1-2-3.
+Our at-home syphilis test kit makes it possible to screen from the comfort of your home as easy as 1-2-3.
 No awkward conversations, no hassle.
 This at home test can be done in 5 minutes or less.

 Included: 1 (one) Syphilis test kit, a pre-addressed return envelope (Postage Paid)